akeneo/pim-community-dev/UPGRADE.md

         └── Component
 ```

-This change lead us to move all the classes of the PIM (sed commands are provided at the end of this upgrade guide).
+This change lead us to move all the classes of the PIM (`sed` commands are provided in the section _Migrate your custom code_ of this upgrade guide).
 It has also a small impact on the configuration files as described in the section *Migrate your standard project*.

-If you want to know more about this topic, you can read the blog posts we have written.
+If you want to know more about this topic, you can read the [blog posts](#) we have written.
 You can also refer to [the definitions of each of those new folders](https://github.com/akeneo/pim-community-dev/blob/master/internal_doc/ARCHITECTURE.md#you-said-bounded-contexts).

 TODO: link to blog post